AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

     ![](images/text-formatting-options-table.png){width="550" align="left"}

   Use the Bold, Italic, or Underline options to format your text.
-- To apply the text formatting and alignment on the entire cell, use `Ctrl+click` for Windows and `Command+click` for macOS.
-This selects the entire cell and displays the available options in the contexual toolbar.
+- To access the contextual toolbar for a single cell, use `Ctrl+click` for Windows and `Command+click` for macOS.

     ![](images/cell-selection-contextual-toolbar.png){width="550" align="left"}

-- Selecting cells (single or multiple) allows you to apply text formatting to them at once.
+- Similarly, you can also select multiple cells and use the contextual toolbar to apply text formatting and alignment to them at once.

    Available options for single or multiple row selection: